ashiojin/suika_clone/README.md

     But `bevy_egui_kbgp` (or my code) has some strange focus movement on slider.
     And `A`, `D` on a slider are not work as to change value.
     So I don't use slider now.
-- [ ] Change some GameRon/Images/Audios to Embedded assets.
+- [x] Change some GameRon/Images/Audios to Embedded assets.
 - [x] Change timing of spawing fake ball to after previous ball is touched to other
-- [ ] Create PlayerBundle.
 - [ ] Player texture.
+- [ ] Create PlayerBundle/Asset.
 - [ ] Player Actions.
   - [ ] Holding a ball.
   - [ ] Shaking the bottle.